 Smile can change everything, work even the toughest one can become great fun and all problems have solutions.

-What is more hostels try to work with its local environment in order to offer to its guests local experience and to support creativity
+What is more hostels try to work with its local community in order to offer to its guests local experience and to support creativity

 4. Hostel means life